jbhersch/the_tomautometer/README.md

 ##### High Sentiment Words
 At this point, you're probably bored with the technical jargon, and you're wondering what the highest sentiment words in the corpus vocabulary are.
 The word cloud below illustrates exactly that.
-The information necessary to create this word cloud was obtained by predicting the sentiment on all the individual words in the vocabulary.
+The information necessary to create the next four word clouds was obtained by predicting the sentiment on the entire vocabulary set, and then extracting the most polarizing elements.
 Intuitively, this collection of words make sense.
 One would expect words like 'gripping', 'entertaining', and 'beautifully' to be associated with positive sentiment.
 <div style="text-align:center"><img src="images/high_sentiment_wordcloud.png" width="600" height="400" /></div><br>

 ##### High Sentiment Bigrams